 Each culture applies a different meaning to the significance of why they chose to believe what they do and therefore need an interpretation into the significance of their choices.

 The Koru meaning as an allegory

-Some have determined that the Koru represents harmony and a new life.
-Between the chaos of change and the calm of every day, there is a point of equilibrium, a state of harmony in life.
-In its balanced shape, the Koru represents this.
+Some have determined that the Koru represents harmony and new life.
+In its balanced shape, the Koru represents this between the chaos of change and the calm of every day, where there is a point of equilibrium, and a state of harmony in life.

 Literally speaking, the baby fern frond slowly unwinds from its adolescent life and grows into a mature frond.
 It then opens into a brand new leaf on the silver fern plant where it ages and dies.
 The koru depicts life in the frond associating it with new life.